elliotgao2/toapi/docs/topics/cache.md

 ## Core arguments

-`RedisCache` and `MemcachedCache` class constructor takes at least these arguments.
+`RedisCache` and `MemcachedCache` class constructor must takes these arguments.
 Some Field classes take additional, field-specific arguments, but the following should always be accepted:

 - host
 - port